hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 👉Given this dump, you can easily compare what you read with what the device manual tells you.

 # CLI

+## FORCE_DEVICE

+- Because Roland use the same model ID for many Sound Canvas, you have to use `-DFORCE_DEVICE` to specify the right model.
+- If the device is not a Sound Canvas, you don't need this setting

 ## parse